Planning for retirement can be a daunting task for anyone, regardless of your income level.

 Campbell acknowledges that while accumulation planning is important — asking yourself how much you need to save for retirement — distribution planning is an equally important consideration that not everyone considers.

 “Distribution planning takes into account the impact of taxes on different sources of income, which will determine how much of your assets will be preserved or depleted in retirement,” he notes.
 “Ask yourself: is this asset taxed as ordinary income, as long‑term capital gain or is it tax‑free?
-Your accumulation plan should include tax‑diversified source of retirement income.
+Your accumulation plan should include a tax‑diversified source of retirement income.
 Remember that it’s not just what you earn; it’s what you get to keep after taxes.”

 Campbell stresses that if you can factor in tax implications for withdrawals during your planning, you’ll enjoy a more secure retirement.